domRiddle/ASF/V3-Migration.md

 ### What is ASF V3 about?

-ASF V3 is next major iteration of ASF that will come as direct replacement of ASF V2.
+ASF V3 is next major iteration of ASF that will come as a direct replacement of ASF V2.
 The major version bump is about entire program rewrite from .NET Framework 4.6.1 into .NET Core 2.0.

 ---